epfl-lasa/sm_virtual_env_v2/README.md

 You can find the defined IP addresses and ports used in this project in the file: motive/defs_udp.py.

+## Attention
+The `NatNetPythonClient` is used to read data remotely from the Motive software.
+It is distributed under the following license: [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 ## Set-up
 First, define **marker sets** for each OptiTrack machine: